 Young Adult Camp

 The Young Adult Summer Experience caters to adolescents who find the idea of “summer camp” too childish or ‘babyish’.
-The YA program presents unique adventure experiences designed to develop interpersonal and professional skills used in everyday life.
+This program presents unique adventure experiences designed to develop interpersonal and professional skills used in everyday life.
 The program is demanding physically and emotionally.
 These challenges help facilitate a sense of maturity, social bonding, and independence.
+Through the intensity of the experience, level of personal challenge, and level of accountability, the program encourages individuals and groups to brainstorm, plan, take risks, and support one another.
+Participants are exposed to concepts such as collaboration, empowerment, trust, cooperation, acceptance, and personal growth.

 Activities during the program include: